RRR: Principal photography

 The film's launch event with a puja ceremony was held on 11 November 2018, which saw the attendance of noted personalities from the Telugu film industry, including Prabhas and Rana Daggubati, who had worked with Rajamouli in the Baahubali franchise.
 Principal photography of the film commenced on 19 November 2018 in Hyderabad at a specially erected set at an Aluminium factory in the location.
 It is the first Indian film to be shot on Arri Alexa LF and Arri Signature Prime lens.
 Senthil Kumar told American Cinematographer that, he "avoided the use of overt stylization such as extreme color palettes and unrealistic camera moves, in favor of a more classical cinematographic approach".
 The filming schedule was completed on 6 December 2018.
 The team took a brief break before commencing the film's second schedule on 21 January 2019 at Ramoji Film City in Hyderabad.
+More than 270 days were spent shooting with a single sequence - in which the two friends fight it out amid wild animals and fiery explosions - occupying a total of 65 nights.
 An action sequence consisting of 1000 artists was filmed during February 2019.
 An extensive schedule was filmed in Vadodara for 10 days in March 2019.
-Few scenes were also shot at Siddhpur, Gujarat.
+A few scenes were also shot at Siddhpur, Gujarat.
 Another schedule was planned in Pune, Maharashtra, however, it was called off following Charan's injury on the sets.
 Rama Rao too faced a minor injury on the sets, resulting the team to take a break during the schedule.
 Ram Charan's introduction scene was reportedly shot for 32 days.